m-a-y-a-n-k/BloodConnect/README.md

                                                      UPDATE:

-                          OUR ANDROID APP IS COMPLETE AND RUNS ON EMULATOR VIA COMPUTER'S LOCALHOST....
+                          THE ANDROID APP "BloodBank" IS COMPLETE AND RUNS ON EMULATOR VIA COMPUTER'S LOCAL IPV4 ADDRESS....